thomascgray/mesbg-bgab/README.md

 - Designed from the ground up to work on a variety of computer screen sizes.
 - Edit and display army lists from your phone, easy access for when you're in person.
 - Don't need to install any software or run any programs or anything like that.
-- I don't want (or care about, to be honest) your data, so no Google Analytics on the page.
+- I don't want (or care about, to be honest) your data, so no Google Analytics or tracking anywhere.

 ### **Save rosters to your computer browser's local storage (with an option to export to file)**